 - Tomorrow Sleep has a side rail support system to reinforce edge support.

-- Loom & Leaf is thicker.
+- Loom & Leaf is thicker and more supportive.

 - The softer version of Loom & Leaf is firmer than the firmer version of Tomorrow Sleep.